Valentina Martínez (model)

 Valentina del Pilar Martínez Landkœr (born 9 March 2000) is a Venezuelan model, journalist and beauty pageant titleholder who was crowned Miss Grand Venezuela 2022.
 She represented the state of Anzoátegui at the pageant.
-After winning the national contest, she participated at the Miss Grand International 2023 competition in Vietnam, but was unplaced.
+After winning the national contest, she participated in the Miss Grand International 2023 competition in Vietnam, but was unplaced.

 Life and career

 Early life

 As of 2023, Martínez was a systems engineering student at the Universidad Santa María in Barcelona, Anzoátegui.
-Martinez also has bachelor's degree in Social Communications.
+Martinez also has a bachelor's degree in Social Communications.
 Valentina is an active member of the Galician Center of Lechería.

 Pageantry

 Miss Grand Venezuela 2022

 Martínez started her journey in the pageantry world by winning her first title as Miss Grand Anzoátegui 2021 representing the town of Píritu on December 14, 2021, at the Maremares Hotel Marina & Spa in Lecherías, Anzoátegui.
 She competed with 17 other delegates getting the Miss Popularity vote and the Best Face award.

-Then she participated in the Miss Grand Venezuela 2022 competition held on August 13, 2022, at the Teatro Municipal of Caracas where she finally was crowned Miss Grand Venezuela 2022 by Vanessa Coello, Miss Grand Venezuela 2021.
+Then she participated in the Miss Grand Venezuela 2022 competition held on August 13, 2022, at the Teatro Municipal of Caracas where she was finally crowned Miss Grand Venezuela 2022 by Vanessa Coello, Miss Grand Venezuela 2021.